linkjack610/furever-privacy-policy/privacy-policy.md

 Usage Data:
 Device type, operating system, app usage statistics, crash logs Location Data:
+If you sign in with Google or Facebook, we may use your display name and profile photo to pre-fill your FurEver profile.
+You may change these at any time in the app.
 (Optional) If you enable location tagging for memories

 Analytics and Advertising Data: